supervisely-ecosystem/import-coco-keypoints/README.md

 - 2 Keypoint looks clearly, not hidden.

 All keypoints with 0 visibility are ignored and will not be present in the project.
-As for other 2 you can specify label preferences in the modal window when running the app.
+As for other 2: you can specify label preferences in the modal window whether you want to include key points that are labeled, but not visible or import only clearly visible keypoints.

 |                                                              Visibility = 1                                                               |                                                              Visibility = 2                                                               |
 | :---------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------------------------: |